 - Use screen sharing if & when needed to explain tasks

-5. Measure and Compare
+5. Measure Performance and Compare Output

-Analyse how much time is spent on each task by an employee at least once a month.
-You can use the data to compare productivity of individuals in your team.
+Analyze how much time an employee spends on each task.
+You can use the data to compare the productivity of remote employees in your team.
 You can also see if your remote employees are as productive as those working in the office.

 What do you think of this list of tips to for managing remote employees?